 Drip campaigns are automated marketing processes that send information to contacts over a period of time.
-The information can come via a steady stream of emails, social media posts, postcards, phone calls, brochures, and printed newsletters.
-These campaigns can focus on one type of delivery or a mixture of several focused messaging.
+The messaging can come via email nurturing, social media posts, phone calls, or regular mail.
+These drip marketing campaigns can focus on one type of delivery or a mixture of several targeted messaging.

 Drip campaigns allow companies to stay top of mind with customers and prospects.
 It’s a consistent form of staying engaged with your customers and ongoing focused marketing to your prospects.
 Even if they are not ready to buy now, with continued communication, they will remember you when they are ready to buy.

 Consistent Messaging over Time

 Conveying your message to others in a succession of events is a very effective way to market.
 This technique is a communication strategy to nurture leads over time.
 Marketers try to feed their prospective customers with consistent messages but trying not to overdo it.
 It ensures your prospects don’t get too much information from one company too frequently.
 The result could lead to them avoiding the company and their messages altogether.
 This entire process is the definition of Drip Marketing.

 Direct Mail: Drip marketing programs incorporate direct mail software that leverages digital printing and distributed using standard postal mail.
 This can be the most costly option.

 Social Media: This is the newest type of drip marketing.
 Companies use the various types of social media to provide focused content over a period of time.
 Social media posts can be scheduled ahead of time so they are published on a regular basis.
 But not too frequently to annoy their viewers.

 Email Nurturing: The most common use of drip marketing is with automated emails.
 Email marketing provides the most amount of content at the lowest cost.

 Email Drip Campaigns